-[Read more session reports and live updates from the 13th Internet Governance Forum]
+[Read more session reports and updates from the 14th Internet Governance Forum]

 African countries face many challenges in their efforts to participate in global Internet governance.
 The African Union Commission (AUC) is actively making efforts to progress in this regard.
 The AUC organised an Open Forum at IGF 2019 to discuss African perspectives and share updates on Internet governance initiatives in Africa.

 The African Union Open Forum took place just a few hours after it was announced that Ms Anriette Esterhuysen will become the new MAG Chair and - coming from Africa - she received numerous congratulations at the session.
 Africa will rely on her for support with logistical issues, such as making sure that the AUC receives interpretation services at the next IGF, as well as more time for discussion than the Open Forum allows.

 Mr Adil Sulieman (AUC) set the focus of the session around two main updates: the 2019 African IGF and the Policy and Regulatory Initiative for Digital Africa (PRIDA), which deals with capacity building for digital inclusion at the national, sub-regional, and regional levels.

 The 2019 African IGF took place in Ndjamena, Chad, on 10-12 September.
 Dr Saleh Bacha (Minister of Posts and New Information and Communications Technologies, Chad) appreciated the results of the African IGF and reminded all that when it comes to countries like his - with a large rural population - focus on the question of access must not be lost.